aethaerya/wilechaote-ported-mineability/README.md

 # wilechaote-ported-mineability
 A quick KubeJS fix for [Waffle919185](https://www.curseforge.com/members/waffle919185/projects)'s 1.20.1 port of [wilechaote](https://www.curseforge.com/members/wilechaote/projects)'s [Gauges and Switches](https://www.curseforge.com/minecraft/mc-mods/gauges-and-switches-ported) & [Engineer's Decor](https://www.curseforge.com/minecraft/mc-mods/engineers-decor-ported) mods.
 ## Why is this fix needed?
 As of rsgauges-1.2.21 and engineersdecor-1.3.30, there is a bug where the blocks are not 'mineable'.
 Upon breaking, items are not dropped despite already having loot tables.
-This script attempts to fix that by adding all rsgauges blocks to the `minecraft:mineable/pickaxe` tag.
+This script attempts to fix that by adding all blocks to the `minecraft:mineable/pickaxe` tag.

 ## Installation
 1. Make sure you have [KubeJS](https://modrinth.com/mod/kubejs) installed for your respective Minecraft version.